Procedural memory: Mirror tracing task

 This task looks at the integration of the senses more specifically as it is a visual motor test where the participants learn a new motor skill involving hand–eye coordination.
 Evidence is shown for procedural memory as amnesic participants are able to learn and retain this task.
 Drawing the image is the work of your procedural memory; once you figure out how to draw the image in the mirror you have little difficulty the second time.
 Individuals with Alzheimer's disease are not able to recall the skills acquired in a mirror tracing task, but they acquire the procedural performance ability regardless.

 Weather prediction task

 Specifically, this task uses experimental analysis of weather prediction.
 As a probability learning task, the participant is required to indicate what strategy they are using to solve the task.
 It is a cognitively-oriented task that is learned in a procedural manner.
-It's designed using multidimensional stimuli, so participants are given a set of cards with shapes and then asked to predict the outcome.
+It is designed using multidimensional stimuli, so participants are given a set of cards with shapes and then asked to predict the outcome.
 After the prediction is made participants receive feedback and make a classification based on that feedback.
 For example, the participant can be shown one pattern and then asked to predict whether the pattern indicates good or bad weather.
 The actual weather outcome will be determined by a probabilistic rule based on each individual card.
 Amnesic participants learn this task in training but are impaired in later training control.